 The following spaces are open now, but will close on the dates listed here (dates subject to change):

-- Modern Art galleries will close in three phases: Jun, Aug, and Sept 2019
+- Modern Art galleries will continue to close in one more phase in Sept 2019

 - C+M (Coffee and Milk) will close in Sep 2019